alter5/citygo-backend-nodejs/README.md

 Then, install nvm and run the command "nvm install" and then "nvm use" Then, install all packages with "npm i"

-Install PostgreSQL with "sudo apt install postgresql postgresql-contrib"
+Install PostgreSQL with "sudo apt update" and then "sudo apt install postgresql postgresql-contrib" Then, enter the psql shell with "sudo -u postgres psql" Set a db password: "postgres=# \password"

 Once PostgreSQL is installed, use the following commands to manage the db: sudo service postgresql status for checking the status of your database.